Clubs making moves over the Premiership, Championship and Premier Intermediate League

+"He's still only 23 years old and he's going to play a big part in what we're trying to do here.

+"Rowan is someone I've always liked and I nearly signed him when I was at Derry City and he's a player our staff really like also."

-The Bannsiders confirmed the arrival of Zane Okoro on a season-long loan switch from Lincoln City.
+The Bannsiders also confirmed the arrival of Zane Okoro on a season-long loan switch from Lincoln City.

 The 18-year-old, born in America, joined Lincoln across the under 15s before making progress past the Academy set-up into the first-team panel.